Quick answer

 What to do

-1. Wait for the teacher to bring it up.
+- Wait for the teacher to bring it up.
 Pointe readiness is a clinical-level assessment, not a milestone tied to age or year count.
 Teachers evaluate ankle strength, calf development, foot articulation, core stability, and whether the dancer's technique is consistent enough to protect herself on pointe.
-'She turns 11 next month' is not a readiness signal: readiness is a physical one, and the teacher sees it in class every week.
+'She turns 11 next month' is not a readiness signal.
+Readiness is a physical one, and the teacher sees it in class every week.

-2. If the teacher says she's ready: book a professional pointe fitting at a specialty dance retailer.
+- If the teacher says she's ready: book a professional pointe fitting at a specialty dance retailer.
 This is not optional and cannot be done online.
 The fitter evaluates foot shape, toe length distribution, how the foot fills the box, and shank strength relative to technique level.
-A wrong first pointe shoe doesn't just cause discomfort: it causes real injuries.
+A wrong first pointe shoe doesn't just cause discomfort.
+It causes real injuries.
+The first pointe fitting walk-through covers what to bring (convertible tights so the fitter can see the foot, a teacher's clearance note if you have one), why you prep her toenails two days ahead, and the one step nobody warns you about: the shoes come home with the ribbons and elastics loose in the box, not sewn, so plan a sewing evening before her first pointe class.

-5. Once fitted and cleared: start with the basics.
+- Once fitted and cleared: start with the basics.
 Ribbons, elastics, toe pads, and lamb's wool are the first-purchase kit.
 None of these should be bought before the fitting, because the specific shoe shape determines which accessories work.
-See our pointe toe-care accessories guide for what to buy and in what order.
+The pointe toe-care accessories guide covers what to buy and in what order.

 Common mistakes